-Infanticide was popular in the region of Beneras Gujrat.
-The tribes like Jharija Rajputs, Jats and Mewatis performed this evil practice.
+Infanticide was popular in the region of Banaras and Gujarat.
+Thetribes like ‘Jharija Rajputs’, ‘Jats’ and ‘Mewatis’ performed this practice.
 In spite of the adequate legal measures, infanticide was still continuing in its full form.
 Bentinck reorganized the Bengal Regulation XXI of 1795 and Regulation III of 1804, thereby adopted vigorous steps to suppress the immoral and inhuman practice.

-Bentinck appointed two committees one military and one civil to make the recommendations for effecting economy in expenditure.
-Under special instructions from the Courts of directors, Bentinck reduced the Bhatta, i.e. extra additional allowance paid to military officers.
-The new rules decreed that in case of troops stationed within 400 miles of Calcutta one-half Bhatta would be allowed.
+Bentinck appointed two committees, one military and one civil to make the recommendations for effecting economy in expenditure.
+Under special instructions from the Courts of directors, Bentinck reduced the ‘Bhatta’, i.e. extra additional allowance paid to military officers.
+The new rules decreed that in case of troops stationed within 400 miles of Kolkata one-half ‘Bhatta’ was allowed.
 The allowances of the civil servants were also reduced.
-The land Revenue Settlement of the Northwestern provinces yielded better revenues.
-Expenditure on the costly settlements in the Straits of Malacca was reduced.
-Further Bentinck employed Indians wherever possible in places of the high paid Europeans.
+The land Revenue Settlement of the North-western provinces yielded better revenues.
+Further, Bentinck employed Indians wherever possible in places of the highly paid Europeans.
 Through the financial reforms undertaken by Bentinck, opium trade was licensed and regularized.
-It was declared that in future opium could be exported only through the port of Bombay.
+It was declared that in future opium could be exported only through the port of Mumbai.
 This would give the Company a share in the profits in form of duties.
 Bentinck had also stimulated the economy by the encouraging iron and coal production,tea and coffee plantations and irrigation schemes.
 The governor general William Bentinck reorganized the judiciary system established by Lord Cornwallis.